jia58628/trezor-trezor-firmware/core/tools/upy_size/README.md

 #### Benefits

-The more times the function is used in that function, the more space-beneficial it is to import it just there (as it creates a local symbol, not a global one).
+The more times the symbol is used in that function, the more space-beneficial it is to import it just there (as it creates a local symbol, not a global one).
 For each usage of local import, around **2-3 bytes** are saved.

 #### Drawbacks